 One theoretically undesirable feature of NMPC's mechanism was that, to legally qualify as a rate offering, the program could only be offered at a posted price.
-Thus, customers could choose only to contribute a fixed amount of \$6.00 per month or not participate at all.
-A posted price is undesirable because it does not allow households to self-select a monthly fee that better represents their preferences for the program.
-Note that, despite the posted price, the mechanism does not reduce to a referendum, because the only individuals to pay are those who choose to participate.
+Thus, customers could only make the binary decision of choosing to contribute a fixed amount of \$6.00 per month or not to participate at all.
+A posted price is undesirable because it does not allow households to self-select a monthly fee that better represents their preferences for the program.8 Note that, despite the posted price, the mechanism does not reduce to a referendum, because only individuals who choose to participate pay.

 Interestingly, the only other green pricing programs to use a provision point mechanism of which we are aware were fully subscribed.
-Traverse City Light and Power attempted and completed a windmill project using a funding mechanism similar to NMPC's, except that it did not offer extended benefits.
-Participation was instead curtailed after the program's provision point was successfully reached with 200 customers at an estimated residential premium of \$7.58 per month (23 percent of the average residential bill) (Holt and Associates, 1996a).
+Traverse City Light and Power completed a windmill project using a funding mechanism similar to NMPC's, except that it did not offer extended benefits.
+Instead, participation was curtailed after the program's provision point was successfully reached with 200 customers at an estimated residential premium of \$7.58 per month (23 percent of the average residential bill) (Holt and Associates, 1996a).
 The City of Fort Collins also used a series of provision points to solicit funds for up to three separate wind turbines.
 (Holt and Associates, 1996b).
-To date, enough customers have agreed to pay an estimated average premium of \$10 per month to exceed the minimum provision point established to fund two turbines (Clements-Grote, 1997; Holt and Associates, 1997).
+By early 1997, enough customers had agreed to pay an estimated average premium of \$10 per month to exceed the minimum provision point established to fund two turbines (Clements-Grote, 1997; Holt and Associates, 1997).

-In comparing these offerings with the GreenChoiceTM program it is important to note that there are substantial differences in magnitude and scope.
-Both the Fort Collins and Traverse City programs were small, locally based programs able to focus on well-defined projects, so that awareness was easily achieved.
-In contrast, the NMPC program, although initially intended to be offered only in the Buffalo area, had to be offered, for legal reasons, to NMPC's entire service area, which covers well over fifty percent of the area of New York State.
-Thus, marketing became a major impediment to the program.
+In comparing these offerings with the GreenChoice[TM] program it is important to note that there are substantial differences in magnitude and scope.
+Both the Fort Collins and Traverse City programs were small, locally based programs able to focus on well-defined projects.
+Hence, broad awareness was easily achieved.
+In contrast, the GreenChoice[TM] program, although intended to be offered to only the Buffalo area, for legal reasons, had to be offered to NMPC's entire service area.
+NMPC's service area covers well over half the area of New York State.
+Consequently, marketing became a major impediment to the program.

 Unfortunately, though the GreenChoice[TM] program was formally approved by the New York Public Service Commission, it was ultimately suspended before completion because NMPC developed serious financial difficulties and was unable to promote customer awareness of the program.
-Before suspension, the program was briefly mentioned in a bill insert and described in a brochure sent to about three percent of NMPC's customers.
 Most of the planned marketing campaign, including a substantial advertising budget and tree plantings at public schools throughout the service territory, was canceled.
-Before the program was terminated, however, we were able to conduct a field experiment with NMPC customers.
+The program was only briefly mentioned in a bill insert and described in a brochure sent to about three percent of NMPC's customers.
+However, we were able to conduct a field experiment with NMPC customers before the program was terminated.

-3. Field Experiment
+3. Laboratory Experiment